CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumFeatures.md

 Driver that manages the driver manager.

 ## Log
-There is also logger (also thread safe) the can be used to add log message to your log.
+There is also logger (also thread safe) that can be used to add log message to your log.
 ```java
 this.getLogger().logMessage("I am testing with JMAQS");
 ```